 Spring Friday Evenings

 This course is for Junior Club Members up to 18 years of age and runs on six Friday evening sessions during May and June; from 6pm to 8.30pm.
 Junior's must be aged 5 or over to be eligible to apply for a place.
 For those aged 9 and above sessions last 2 ½ hours, for the under 9s sessions last for 1 ¼ hours only and will be a mixture of the earlier and later half.
 Children are split into groups dependent on age and ability and are allocated Club Boats suitable to their weight and sailing skills.
 Parents of children under 9 must remain on site for the duration of the training.
 The course covers the RYA Youth Sailing Scheme syllabi for Stages 1 to 3, but there is not always sufficient time to complete an RYA Stage over the 6 weeks.
 Time on the water and extra practise is encouraged at Social Sailing and should be recorded in log books.
 Warm hot dogs and pizza are generally available from the Galley, in addition to the usual range of drinks and snacks.

-The summer training is an intensive 5 days of both practical and theory sessions open to Juniors aged 9 or above.
-Club boats are available for use and are allocated dependent on which RYA course is being followed.
-Those offered are Stages 1 to 4 of the Junior scheme and occasionally the Seamanship advanced module off the Adult scheme, dependent on demand.
+The Summer training is an intensive 5 days of both practical and theory sessions open to Juniors aged 9 or above.
+Club Boats are available for use and are allocated dependent on which RYA course is being followed.
+Those offered are Stages 1 to 4 of the Youth Sailing Scheme and occasionally the Seamanship advanced module off the National Sailing Scheme, dependent on demand.
 Adults are offered places only if there are sufficient places available.
 The course runs from 9.30am to 4.30pm on five days, so packed lunches are required.
 RYA certificates may be awarded if candidates meet the required standards.